 Desired Features

 Stiebel Eltron presently offers two Tempra Series Models, the standard Tempra and the Tempra Plus.
 The primary difference between the 2 models is that the Tempra Plus models feature Stiebel Eltron's exclusive Advanced Flow Control technology.
-This technology automatically adjusts the flow of water when the unit's sensor's detect that the flow demand is exceeding the heater's capacity.
-This feature is particularly useful in cold climates and other applications where the electrical service size does not permit the installation of a larger model where it may be desirable to handle occassional high flow demands.
+This technology automatically adjusts the flow of water when the unit's sensors detect that the flow demand is exceeding the heater's capacity.
+This feature is particularly useful in cold climates and other applications where the electrical service size does not permit the installation of a larger model and it may be desirable to handle occassional high flow demands.
 It is also desirable where high output temperatures are required for temperature critical applications (commercial dishwashers, etc.) where flow rates are not always predictable.
+All Tempra Plus Series models also feature a full digital temperature setting display.

 Choosing which option is best for your needs is largely only a choice of personal preference and budget.
 Either model series is satisfactory for general residential applications.